kriten-io/kriten-examples/ansible-command/README.md

-# ansible-backup
+# ansible-command

-Simple Ansible playbook to backup network devices.
+Simple Ansible playbook to run a show command on network devices.
-Note that this playbook does not save the configuration, it just prints it to illustrate running Ansible on Kriten.
+This playbook prints output of command and illustrates self-services capability of running Ansible on Kriten.
 Edit `hosts` to add names and IP addresses of devices reachable in your network.
 ## To run on Kriten: